mohitagr18/personal_finance_tracker/README.md

 You will need to provide API keys and configuration details in an environment file.

 Create a `.env` file in the root of the project.
-You can copy the `.env.example` file to get started.

 **Add your OpenAI API Key:**